 Not using Cookie Notice for GDPR?
 Click here to add the power of CAOS to GDPR Cookie Consent

-Request my CAOS Expert Configuration service if you’re using another Cookie Notice plugin and/or you need help configuring this one.
-Read more
+Contact me if you’re using another Cookie Notice plugin and/or you need help configuring this one.

 After following the steps below, your WordPress-blog will abide to the new laws enforced by the GDPR.
 Your Google Analytics-tracking scripts will still be locally hosted so you can have the best of both worlds.
 Follow the rules and maintain your high score on Pingdom and Google Pagespeed.
 Let’s get started!